Topological Superconductivity from Unconventional Band Degeneracy with Conventional Pairing: Discussion

-In summary, we propose a general method to realize the TSCs.
-We show that by manipulating systems with symmetry-protected band degeneracy near the Fermi energy with magnetism, TSCs can be generally realized obtained when conventional superconductivity is introduced.
-Our study can help to find new platforms to realized the Majorana modes.
+In summary, we propose a general method which is based on the bulk energy bands and the conventional superconductivity to realize topological superconductivity.
+We show that by manipulating systems with crystal symmetry-protected fermioic excitations with magnetism, TSCs including the high-order ones can be generally obtained when conventional superconductivity is introduced, and the property of the TSCs is thoroughly determined by the property of the magnetism.
+Thus, our study provides a new method to realize the various types of topological superconductivity and can help to find new platforms to realize the Majorana modes.

-This work is supported by the Ministry of Science and Technology of China 973 program (Grant No. 2017YFA0303100), National Science Foundation of China (Grant No. NSFC-12174428, NSFC-11888101 and NSFC-11920101005), and the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB28000000 and No. XDB33000000).
-Y. X. Wang is supported by NSF under award number DMR-2045871.

-\textit{Note added:} Near finishing the paper, we become aware of a work\cite{vortex_second} in which the vortex bound states in high-order TSCs are studied, and the conclusion in the work is consistent with our results in the second-order TSC state in the AFM case.
+Near finishing the paper, we become aware of a work \cite{vortex_second} in which the vortex bound states in high-order TSCs are studied, and the conclusion in the work is consistent with our results in the second-order TSC state in the AFM case.